dis-sg/dis-sg.github.io/_posts/2020-07-29-NDP-Logos-sorted-1.md

 By sorting the logos into these three broad categories, NDP 2003’s logo has all three elements - crescent moon and five stars, human-like figures and the Singapore silhouette.
 This is proof that cliché designs do not automatically mean good designs.

-This chart summarises NDP logos sorted by graphical elements:
+In summary, this chart shows an majority of logos with five stars in their designs, followed by hearts:

 <figure>
 <img src="https://i.imgur.com/UXZIxRu.png" alt="ndp logos graphical elements chart">
 </figure>

-In the next part of this series, we'll look at NDP logos sorted by their colour schemes.
+In the next part of this series, we would look at NDP logos sorted by their colour schemes.

 <strong><sub>—</sub>><sub></sub>><sup>—</sup></strong>